devcontainers/images/README.md

-# Development Containers
+# Development Containers Images

 A **development container** is a running [Docker](https://www.docker.com) container with a well-defined tool/runtime stack and its prerequisites.
 It allows you to use a container as a full-featured development environment which can be used to run an application, to separate tools, libraries, or runtimes needed for working with a codebase, and to aid in continuous integration and testing.

-This repository contains a set of **dev container definitions** to help get you up and running with a containerized environment.
-The definitions describe the appropriate container image, and runtime arguments for starting the container which are built with [dev container features](https://github.com/devcontainers/features).
-Each provides a container configuration file (`.devcontainer.json`) and other needed files that you can drop into any existing folder as a starting point for containerizing your project.
+This repository contains a set of **dev container images** which are docker images built with [dev container features](https://github.com/devcontainers/features).
+These images are consumed by [templates].(https://github.com/devcontainers/templates) for creating [dev container definitions](:TODO)

 ## Contents